 Other Travel Movies (that I wasn’t a huge fan of)

 Changeland is about a guy who gets dumped then travels to Thailand, mopes next some nice beaches and then makes some realisations (I won’t spoil them here, although I wouldn’t really recommend you watch it).

 I watched this a year or so ago and can now barely remember it.
 It’s about a guy who travels to South America and gets into some kind of trouble (not really selling this one, am I?).

 Eat Pray Love is one of the most popular travel movies, at least with the middle-aged woman demographic.
 This movie annoyed me, and not just because it stars my least favourite actress (Julia Roberts).
 Still though, if you want to see Bali onscreen (as well as Naples and Varanasi) it could be worth a watch.

 This is one of those teen focused movies that were popular around the time American Pie came out.
-It’s forgettable (I watched it like 15 years ago now, so I’d be surprised if I remembered it!).
+It’s forgettable, but I watched it like 15 years ago now, so I’d be surprised if I remembered it.
 It does take you to some interesting European locations though, so it could be worth a look.